JHolder17/qu-web-developer-challenge/README.md

 ✅ Displays jokes in a clean, responsive card layout

-✅ Pagination (client-side)
+✅ Supports client-side pagination

-✅ Sorting by setup, punchline, or type
+✅ Sorts by category, setup, or rating

-✅ Add/remove favorite and custome jokes
+✅ Addition and removal of favorite and custom jokes

-✅ Persist favorites using `localStorage`
+✅ Persists favorites using `localStorage`

-✅ Handles loading and no data states
+✅ Handles loading and empty states

 ✅ Modular structure and centralized API calls